marq24/ha-waterkotte-the-fork/README.md

 ### Sessions

-The Heatpump only allows 2 sessions and there is not way to close a session.
+The Heatpump only allows 2 sessions and there is no way to close a session.
 Sometimes you will get an error about the login.
-Just wait a few minutes and it should auto correct itself.
+Just wait a few minutes and it should autocorrect itself.
 Session usually time out within about 5 min.

 ### Stale Data

 The Heatpump will not always respond with data.
 This happens usually after the system changes status, e.g. start/stop the heating.
-There is not much we can do about this unfortunately.
+There is not much we can do about this, unfortunately.
 I try to cache the data in possible for a better UX.

 ## Credits